You can now listen to the panels on the RNZ website.

 - Donna Miles-Mojab is a British-born, Iranian-bred New Zealander interested in justice and human rights issues.
 She works as a freelance journalist and gallery guide.

 - Tuiloma Lina‑Jodi Samu is the Pasifika advisor at the Human Rights Commission.

-- Farida Sultana, Founder of Shakti New Zealand and Shakti Australia, the culturally specialist support service for Asian, Middle Eastern, and African women.
+- Farida Sultana is the founder of Shakti New Zealand and Shakti Australia, the culturally specialist support service for Asian, Middle Eastern, and African women.

 In association with Arwa Alneami: Never Never Land.
 Recorded for broadcast by RNZ.

 Doors open 5.30pm.
+Limited door sales available.
 Cash bar open until 6pm and again after the panel discussion to continue the conversation.

-The Feminism and Faith panel discussion takes place on Wednesday 24 October, 6pm.
+The Feminism and Faith panel discussion took place on Wednesday 24 October, 6pm.